postfolio/postfolio-browser-extension/README.md

 ## Features

+- **Direct Authentication**: Log in directly from the extension - no need to have Postfolio open
 - **Automatic Content Detection**: Automatically extracts page title and URL
 - **Thumbnail Options**: Multiple ways to capture thumbnails:
   - Auto-detection from current page